Georgemak96/Dual-Headed-BERT-Model-for-Fake-News-Detection/README.md

 - **Future-proof**: Designed to adapt to evolving LLM capabilities
 - **Real-world relevance**: Addresses urgent concerns in journalism, social media, and public discourse

-Feel free to reach out or open an issue if you have questions or ideas for improvement!
+Feel free to open an issue or reach out if you have questions, feedback, or ideas for improvement!